 At least for locals, Lakefront Brewery needs no introduction.
 As one of the first microbreweries on the scene, Lakefront has a downtown location and one of the coolest brewery spaces in the city.

 Lakefront also boasts one of the most popular Friday fish fries in the city.
 Lakefront’s beers can now be found all across the country, so why not check out where the whole thing got started by visiting Lakefront Brewery the next time you are in town.

-The tours at Lakefront are designed to be one-part informative, one-part entertaining.
+The tours at Lakefront are designed to be one-part informative and one-part entertaining.
 Along with beer samples and glass, you can also expect to learn at least a little bit about the history of Lakefront Brewery and the brewing process, along with getting some good laughs along the way.

 Plan on booking ahead since the tour is one of the most popular in the city.
 When you book, make sure to leave enough time beforehand for beer samples and some bar snacks to get you prepared for the tour.

-About the Brewery tour: A local favorite and probably the best Milwaukee brewery tour Lakefront Brewery serves up lots of laughs along with the beers.
-Lakefront’s tours are fun if it’s your first tour or tenth.
+About the Brewery tour: A local favorite and probably the best Milwaukee brewery tour, Lakefront Brewery serves up lots of laughs along with the beers.
+Lakefront tours are fun if it’s your first tour or tenth.
 While they don’t take the tours too seriously, their beer is another story.

 One of Milwaukee’s oldest microbreweries, their beer is some of the best in the city.
 Along with a good time, you’ll get 4 samples of Lakefront Brewery’s best beer and even some stuff you can’t find in the stores.